ietf-wg-cellar/matroska-specification/notes.md

 </Cluster>
 ```

-Because a video `SimpleBlock` has less references information than a video `BlockGroup`,
+Because a video `SimpleBlock` has less information on references than a video `BlockGroup`,
 it is possible to remux a video track using `BlockGroup` into a `SimpleBlock`,
 as long as it doesn't use any other `BlockGroup` features than `ReferenceBlock`.